fwuest/opencti-homelab-demo/README.md

 # opencti-homelab-demo
-This repository contains demos and configurations for OpenCTI by Filigran
+This repository will contain demos and configurations for OpenCTI by Filigran